Weekend Sale - Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: sntaclus

 D.

-What should the project manager have done to prevent this situation from occurring?
+What should that project manager have done first in order to avoid this situation?

 A.